Sarthakyadav98/Sarthakyadav98/README.md

 ## 📌 Currently Working On

-- 🚧 Finishing projects for clients in healthcare and e-commerce.
+- 🚧 Finishing projects for clients in healthcare and e-commerce
-- 🧠 Mastering backend architecture & real-time communication.
+- 🧠 Mastering backend architecture & real-time communication
-- 🌐 Building presence on **Upwork** and **LinkedIn Sales Navigator**.
+- 🌐 Building presence on **Upwork** and **LinkedIn Sales Navigator**
-- 📚 Exploring AI/ML fundamentals alongside development.
+- 📚 Exploring AI/ML fundamentals alongside development
 ---